-At December 31, 2022, there were 280,177 shares available for future grant under Data I/O Corporation 2000 Stock Compensation Incentive Plan ("2000 Plan").
-At December 31, 2022, there were shares of Common Stock reserved for issuance consisting of 12,500 inducement reserve shares and 665,200 shares under the 2000 Plan.
-The inducement reserve shares were granted in 2019 consisting of 25,000 options (3,125 unvested and 12,500 unissued) and 50,000 RSU, which were not from the 2000 Plan, but were made under the terms of the 2000 Plan.
-During 2022, 12,500 shares were issued from the inducement reserve.
-Pursuant to the 2000 Plan, options are granted to our officers and key employees with exercise prices equal to the fair market value of the Common Stock at the date of grant and generally vest over four years.
+At December 31, 2023, there were 732,327 shares available for future grant under Data I/O Corporation 2023 Omnibus Incentive Compensation Incentive Plan ("2023 Plan").
+At December 31, 2023, there were shares of Common Stock reserved for issuance for outstanding awards, consisting of 92,500 inducement reserve shares, 353,525 shares under the 2000 Plan, and 295,100 shares under the 2023 Plan.
+The inducement reserve shares remaining that were granted in 2019 consist of 12,500 options vested but unissued (using the terms of the 2000 Plan) and the grant in 2023 consisting of 75,000 RSU and 5000 PSU, (which were not from the 2023 Plan, but were made under the terms of the 2023 Plan).
+Pursuant to the 2000 and 2023 Plans, options are granted to our officers and key employees with exercise prices equal to the fair market value of the Common Stock at the date of grant and generally vest over four years.
 Options granted under the plans have a maximum term of six years from the date of grant.
-Stock awards are also granted under the 2000 Plan which generally vest over four years and one year for nonemployee Directors.
+Stock awards are now granted under the 2023 Plan (previously the 2000 Plan) which for RSU awards generally vest over four years (some three years) and one year for nonemployee Directors.
+Performance Share Unit (PSU) awards vest based upon the three-year performance achievement on December 31, 2025.
+The performance measures for the PSUs awarded are revenue growth targets for the three-year period ending December 31, 2025.
+Achieving a threshold growth measure earns 50% of the PSU target award; achieving the target growth measure earns 100% of the PSU target award; and achieving the maximum target growth measure earns 150% of the PSU target award.